-It is the philosophy of the Family and Consumer Science Department to prepare our students with the necessary skills to succeed in the world in which they live.
-Our courses place an emphasis on problem solving, and critical thinking and provide an outlet for individualized creative expression.
-The development of career awareness, constructive criticism, and communication skills is strongly emphasized throughout each course.
-The curriculum includes the integration of technology, time management, and interpersonal skills.
-Students are required to learn to work in groups with students from a variety of socioeconomic and culturally diverse backgrounds.
+It is the intent of the FCS Department to prepare our students with the necessary skills to be successful and productive members of a technological society.
+Our courses place an emphasis on problem solving, critical thinking, and providing an outlet for individualized creative expression.
+Courses strongly emphasize the development of career awareness, critical thinking, collaboration, and communication skills.
+The curriculum includes the integration of technology, time management, problem-solving, and cooperative learning.
+In addition, students develop interpersonal skills by working in groups with classmates from a variety of socioeconomic and culturally diverse backgrounds.